 If the submitted documentation meets the requirements, the Coordinator of Disability Resources will approve reasonable accommodations and notify the student of this approval.
 If the documentation does not meet the requirements, the Coordinator of Disability Resources will inform the student that additional information or contact with the medical professional is required.
 Once approval of the accommodation request has been obtained from the Coordinator of Disability Resources, the student is expected to identify herself and present the documentation provided by Disability Resources to the appropriate staff or faculty member as soon as possible.
 The student is then expected to meet with the appropriate staff or faculty member to determine how accommodations will be administered.
 The student will then return the paperwork to Disability Resources in order to finalize the accommodations.

 Accommodations that decrease the integrity of a course or program or cause an undue burden will not be approved.
 Accommodations will not be granted retroactively.
 Accommodations will be determined on an individual basis according to specific student needs.
 To continue to be considered for academic accommodations, a student must request services each semester.
 Other accommodation requests must be made annually.
 A student who feels as though they have been denied a reasonable accommodation or is dissatisfied with the determination that they are not eligible as an otherwise qualified individual with a disability, may appeal in writing following this process using the Process for Appealing Decisions by the Office of Disability Services.

-For questions or more information please contact Christy Henry, dean of students at email@example.com or (478) 757-5219.
+For questions or more information please contact Jill Amos, director of disability and advocacy services at firstname.lastname@example.org or (478) 757-3800.

 Wesleyan College is privileged to steward many arts and cultural events and share them with the community.
 Most are free and open to the public.
 Wesleyan art galleries are open M-F 1:30 – 5:00 PM and on Wesleyan Market Saturdays from 10:00 AM – 2:00 PM.View More